vmware-tanzu/velero/site/content/docs/main/contributions/tencent-config.md

 {{< figure src="/docs/main/contributions/img-for-tencent/e932223585c0b19891cc085ad7f438e1.png" width="100%">}}

-With Velero Backup, you can backup all objects in the cluster directly, or filter objects by type, namespace, and/or label.
-This example uses the following command to backup all resources under the 'default' namespace.
+With Velero Backup, you can back up all objects in the cluster directly, or filter objects by type, namespace, and/or label.
+This example uses the following command to back up all resources under the 'default' namespace.

 ```
 velero backup create default-backup --include-namespaces <Namespace>